piyushagarwal08/JU-Notes/Automation.md

 * Wild Cards can be used in AA such as ```*``` and ```?``` same as UiPath
 * With Secure Recording Option enabled, we can not re-capture the image

+## Lockers

+* This enables separation of duties for credential management and consumption.
+Users with the following permissions can work with lockers:

+    1. Manage my lockers: This permission allows you to create and manage your own locker.

+    2. Administer ALL lockers: This permission allows you to view all the lockers and perform limited actions on them.
+This permission is available for AAE_Locker Admin role only

+* The roles and permissions related to locker management are:

+    1. Locker Owner: A locker owner can edit, view, delete a locker and can add or remove other owners.

+    2. Locker Manager: A locker manager has access to all the functionality like a locker owner, but does not have permission to add owners, managers, or participants to the locker.

+    3. Locker Participants: A locker participant has access to view a locker and participants and can also add own credentials to a locker.
+A locker participant does not have access or visibility of credentials created by other users.

+    4. Locker Consumers: You must select one or more user-defined roles and the users belonging to these selected roles are the consumers of the locker.
+These users have access to view a locker and input credential value.

 ## Benefits of Features Panel
 1. Simplified and improved monitoring
 2. Convenience in accessing and managing tasks , clients, users